-Schools making their own alternative insurance arrangements must produce evidence of such insurance to the Head of Finance following inception and each subsequent annual renewal.
+Schools making their own alternative insurance arrangements must produce evidence of such insurance to the Chief Finance Officer following inception and each subsequent annual renewal.
+The evidence required to demonstrate parity of cover should be reasonable, not place an undue burden upon the school, nor act as a barrier to the school exercising their choice of supplier.